elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} and all these deaths futile
 - {:.pr} absurdities under the splash of my open consciousness
 - {:.pr} tragic, enlightened futilities of this one noctilucus
-- {:.pr} and me alone, the sudden scene that is this dawn
+- {:.pr} and me alone, the sudden scene that is this early morning
 - {:.pr} where the apocalypse of monsters preens
 - {:.pr} then, capsized, becomes silent
 - {:.pr} hot election of ashes, ruins, and subsidence

-- {:.pr.i} ---One more objection! only one, but please only one: I am not allowed to calculate life based solely on my fuliginous span; to reduce myself to this little ellipsoidal nothing, trembling four fingers above the line, meI, a man to thus upset creation, that I see myself between latitude and longitude!
+- {:.pr.i} ---One more objection! only one, but please only one: I am not allowed to calculate life based solely on my fuliginous span; to reduce myself to this little ellipsoidal nothing, trembling four fingers above the line, I, a man to thus upset creation, that I see myself between latitude and longitude!

-- {:.pr.i} When the daybreak ends,
+- {:.pr.i} When the early morning ends,
 - {:.pr} the manly thirst and the stubborn desire,
 - {:.pr} here I am divided from the cool oases of brotherhood
 - {:.pr} this modest nothing frieze of hard splinters
 - {:.pr} this all-too-sure horizon trembles like a jailer.

 - {:.pr.i} Your last triumph, stubborn crow of Betrayal.
-- {:.pr.i} What is mine, those few thousand mortals circling in the calabash of an island, and what is also mine, the archipelago  archedlike the uneasy desire to deny itself, it looks like a maternal anxiety to protect the more delicate tenuity separating one America from the other; and its flanks that secrete for Europe the good liquor of a Gulf Stream, and one of the two incandescent slopes between which the equator tightrope walks towards Africa.
-And my non-enclosed island, its bright audacity, upright behind this Polynesia, in front of it, Guadeloupe split in two with its dorsal stripe and our same misery, Haiti where negritude stood up for the first time and said that she believed in her humanity and the comical little tail of Florida where the strangulation of a Negro is completed, and Africa, gigantically crawling to the Hispanic foot of Europe, her nudity where Death carves out wide furrows.
+- {:.pr.i} What is mine, those few thousand mortals circling in the calabash of an island, and what is also mine, the archipelago, arched like the uneasy desire to deny itself, it looks like a maternal anxiety to protect the more delicate tenuity separating one America from the other; and its flanks that secrete for Europe the good liquor of a Gulf Stream, and one of the two incandescent slopes between which the equator tightrope walks towards Africa.
+And my non-enclosed island, its bright audacity, upright behind this Polynesia, in front of it, Guadeloupe split in two with its dorsal stripe and our same misery, Haiti where negritude stood up for the first time and said that she believed in her humanity and the comical little tail of Florida where the strangulation of a Negro is complete, and Africa, gigantically crawling to the Hispanic foot of Europe, her nudity where Death carves out wide furrows.

 - {:.pr.i} And I say to myself Bordeaux and Nantes and Liverpool and New York and San Francisco
 - {:.pr} not a corner of this world that does not have my fingerprint and my calcaneus on the back of skyscrapers and my filth in the sparkling of gems!